This page provides answers for frequently asked integration questions about Azure Blob Storage.

 Solution: This error comes when FileOffsetMap does not exists.
 Check and confirm whether you have created the following table in Step 3: Configure Azure resources using ARM template, substep 11.

-Error: Error in the following example occurs when roleAssignment is not unique but we are already using resourcegroup.id in a name that is unique.
+Error: You'll see a Deployment Failed error when roleAssignment is not unique but we are already using resourcegroup.id in a name that is unique.
+The error details are:

 For more information, see the following articles: